after-retirement

 Government estimates the industry average fee for living annuity investors at approximately 2.5% (plus VAT) of the investment balance, made up of 0.75% for advice, 0.25% for administration and 1.5% for investment management.

-If you are drawing down on your LA at 10% pa, then you will deplete your savings quite quickly and paying 2,5% pa in fees won’t make matters much worse.
+If you are drawing down on your Living Annuity at 10% pa, then you will deplete your savings quite quickly and paying 2,5% pa in fees won’t make matters much worse.
 But if you are drawing down prudently, at say 4% to 5% pa, then paying an additional 2,5% in fees will equal half your retirement income.
 This will literally take years off your savings.
 So, if you intend to make your savings last, then you need to watch your fees and ideally get these below 1% pa.

 You can avoid high charges with 10X.
 The 10X Living Annuity does not charge for advice or administration and investors pay a maximum fee of 0.87% (including VAT), which reduces for amounts above R5m.